hanami/guides/content/v2.0/router/overview.md

 <p><img src="/v2.0/router/hello-from-hanami.png" alt="Hanami welcome page" class="img-responsive"></p>

 Let's explain what we just did.
 We created a **route**; an application can have many routes.
-By doing this, we told our app, to handle HTTP `get` request under the path: `/hello`, and handle it by calling a `Proc` object, that returns the status: `200`, empty headers, and the `'Hello from Hanami'` body.
+By doing this, we told our app to handle HTTP `get` request under the path `/hello`, and handle it by calling a lambda that returns the status code `200` (a success), with empty headers, and the `'Hello from Hanami'` body.
 This response is given back to the browser for rendering.

 Each route starts with an [HTTP verb](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) declaration, `get` in our case.
 Then we specify a relative URI (`/hello` for us) and the object that is responsible to respond to incoming requests.